BIRD-UP73/nsfw-bot/README.md

 ## Emojis used

-- ⬅ and ➡ To cycle through pages
+- ⬅ and ➡ to cycle through pages
 - 🗑️ to delete post messages or favorites
 - ⭐ to store a post as favorite